 - obsolete understanding

-In the light of these definitions, we can say that the power acquired to perform a task properly using time, energy, and knowledge is called skill sets or skills.
+In light of these definitions, we can say that the power acquired to perform a task properly using time, energy, and knowledge is called skill sets or skills.

-Skills are developed through our life and work experience; Some skills are acquired through study or training.
+Skills are developed through life and work experience; Some skills are acquired through study or training.
 Skill tests can be used to determine and level skills.

-Different types of skills and it’s examples
+Different types of skills and their examples

 The unique knowledge and intelligence required to do a job well are called Skills.
 Job skills prepare you for specific careers.
 Life skills prepare you for daily work.

 Different types of skills help you succeed in every aspect of your life, like school, office, and even sports or hobbies.

 Every career has specific, necessary, or desired knowledge, skills, and abilities essential for success at work.

 Skills can be initially divided into two parts.